jasonspiller/week-03-day-1-responsive-css/readme.md

 #### Make the columns responsive

-We have written our HTML `<main>` to expect three separate columns.
+Note that the HTML `<main>`tags were written to expect three separate columns.
 How do we go about splitting these columns across the page?

 Where the CSS for the columns have been defined (line 64) let's add: